Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == CE4.1: Cover Me in Debris Objective and Clarifications CE4.1.1) The run is considered complete once the Cover Me in Debris advancement has been achieved.
 - CE4.1.1.a) Timing ends once the chat notification for Cover Me in Debris is shown.
-CE4.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless, structures/no structures).\
+CE4.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg, structures/no structures).\
 CE4.1.3) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

 = CE5: Arbalistic